 ‘Very well.
 I will see what can be found in the village.’

 Ximene watched Guillam leave.
-Suddenly she was alone, sat on her haunches with John’s head on her lap.
+Suddenly she was alone, on the edge of a battlefield, sat on her haunches with John’s head on her lap.

 Everything that had gone before had been fantasy, but not now, this was real.
 She felt no fear, only an overwhelming sense of freedom.
 Freedom, if necessary, to risk her life for a just cause and freedom to give her love without reservation.
 Suddenly she realised, this was the freedom she had always sought.
 What she felt now was love, not desire, not passion, not pleasure, but love.
 This was not something she had learned in either the Progression or the Transition.

 Once again she surveyed her surroundings.
 She took a deep breath.
 For the first time in her life, she was proud, intensely proud, to be Ximene Trencavel.